Seemor

 Rome's Italian Food: Two Cities 15 Minutes Apart

-We analyzed 714 restaurants in Rome.
-The best Italian food in the world and the worst are a short walk apart.
+The best Italian food in the world and some of the worst are a short walk apart.

 By Ryan Fuller·

 Casa Manco is a pizza al taglio shop in Prati.
 Locals line up, grab a slice, eat standing up.
 Google gives it 4.9 stars.
-We gave it an A with food quality of 9.1, the highest-scoring Italian restaurant in our entire database.
+Seemor gives it an A with food quality of 9.1 out of 10 -- the highest-scoring Italian restaurant in our entire database.

-LA TAVERNA by Pasta&GO is in tourist Trastevere.
+LA TAVERNA by Pasta&GO is in tourist-heavy Trastevere.
 Google gives it 4.5.
-We gave it a C-.
+Seemor gives it a C-.
 Reviewers mention upselling and food that tastes reheated.

 They're 15 minutes apart on foot.
 Google sees 0.4 stars between them.
 We see two completely different restaurants.

 This pattern repeats across all 323 Italian restaurants we analyzed in Rome.
-When we sort by how local the clientele is (something we measure by analyzing review language, reviewer profiles, and the patterns in who eats where), Rome splits cleanly in two.
+One of the things Seemor measures is how local the clientele is -- we look at review language, reviewer profiles, and who's actually eating where.
+When you sort Rome's restaurants by that metric, the city splits cleanly in two.

-The restaurants where Romans eat score 8.0 on food quality.
+The restaurants where Romans eat score 8.0 on food quality on average.
 The ones that cater primarily to tourists score 7.3.
-That's a 9% gap.
-On consistency (how reliably you'll have a good experience), the gap is 16%.
-Google's star ratings show a difference of 0.09 stars across the entire range.
+That's a meaningful gap.
+And, we're only looking at places highly rated on Google so far.
+On consistency (how reliably you'll have a good experience visit to visit), it's an even wider gap.

 Bar chart comparing 96 local Italian restaurants vs 37 tourist-facing in Rome.
 Local scores: food 8.0, consistency 7.2, loyalty 8.2.
 Tourist scores: food 7.3, consistency 6.0, loyalty 6.8.
 Google shows 0.09 stars difference between these groups.

-One signal stood out above the rest: customer loyalty, our measure of whether the same people keep coming back.
+Another signal stood out strongly: customer loyalty -- whether the same people keep coming back.
 Restaurants where locals eat score 8.1 on loyalty.
 Tourist-facing restaurants score around 6.2.
-The locals have been eating at their places for years; nobody returns to the tourist traps.
+This makes sense.
+The locals have been eating at their places for years.
+Nobody returns to the tourist traps.

 Where locals eat